remix-run/remix/decisions/0007-remix-on-react-router-6-4-0.md

 ### Do the UI rendering layer second

 The rendering layer in `@remix-run/react` is a bit more of a whole-sale replacement and comes with backwards-compatibility concerns, so it makes sense to do second.
-However, we can still do this iteratively, we just can't deploy iteratively since the SSR and client HTML need to stay synced.First, we can focus on getting the SSR document rendered properly without `<Scripts/>`.
+However, we can still do this iteratively, we just can't deploy iteratively since the SSR and client HTML need to stay synced (and associated hooks need to ead crom the same contexts).
+First, we can focus on getting the SSR document rendered properly without `<Scripts/>`.
 Then second we'll add in client-side hydration.

 The main changes here include:

 - Removal of `RemixEntry` and it's context in favor of a new `RemixContext.Provider` wrapping `DataStaticRouter`/`DataBrowserRouter`
-  - All this context needs are the remix-specific aspects(`manifest`, `routeModules`)
+  - All this context needs is the remix-specific aspects (`manifest`, `routeModules`)
   - Everything else from the old RemixEntryContext is now in the router contexts (and `staticHandlerContext` during SSR)
 - Some aspects of `@remix-run/react`'s `components.tsx` file are now fully redundant and can be removed completely in favor of re-exporting from `react-router-dom`:
   - `Form`, `useFormAction`, `useSubmit`, `useMatches`, `useFetchers`